juuh97/juuh97/README.md

 ## Hi there 👋 meu nome é Julia Martins mas, pode me chamar de juh ou jujuh.
-Estou fazendo a aula do Alura que é muito chata kkkkk.
-Então foi isso tchal até a proxima, eu acho rsrsrs
+Estou fazendo a aula do Alura, bom acho que é isso tchau.

 <!--
 **juuh97/juuh97** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.